jmerle/inkdrop-table-editor/CONTRIBUTING.md

 This project uses
 - [Yarn](https://yarnpkg.com/) as package manager
 - [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) to check for and automatically fix code style issues
-- [Husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) to create a pre-commit hook which automatically fixes code style issues in changed files on commit
+- [Husky 4.3.8](https://github.com/typicode/husky/tree/v4.3.8) and [lint-staged](https://github.com/okonet/lint-staged) to create a pre-commit hook which automatically fixes code style issues in changed files on commit

 Before doing anything else, clone (or fork and clone) this repository, `cd` into it and run `yarn` to install all dependencies.